descope/terraform-provider-descope/docs/raw/applications/saml.md

 - Type: `list` of `applications.AttributeMapping`

-// Specify the `AttributeMapping` object.
+The `AttributeMapping` object.
 Read the description below.